Sorunome/arduino-upload/README.md

 `apm install arduino-upload`
 (Requires atom 1.10 or later)

+## Troubleshooting
+Are you on windows and can't install because of the serialport package?
+Try installing the [Visual C++ 2015 building tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)!

 ## Available commands
 * `arduino-upload:verify` - Verifies the sketches (checking for error output), deletes all sources, though
 * `arduino-upload:build` - Builds the current sketch, the .hex, .elf and .eep are copied to the sketch directory